Gentle Giant Media Group was founded by screen industry veteran Greg Basser.

-Greg is member of the Board of Directors of the Australian Academy of Cinema and Television Arts Sciences.
+Greg is member of Screen Producers Australia and of the Australian Academy of Cinema and Television Arts Sciences.
 He is also a former member of the Board & the Executive Committee of Australians in Film, a Los Angeles based non–profit foundation that supports and promotes Australian screen talent and culture in the United States.
 Greg is an inaugural CEO member of the American Australian Business Council and a G’Day USA Champion for the Australian Government’s G’Day USA program.

 In 2016, Greg was awarded the Qantas Orry–Kelly International Award, honoring him for his contribution to the national identity of Australia, his success in and contribution to the international film industry and for creating opportunities and inspiration for other Australians internationally.
 He is also a Member of the International Academy of Television Arts & Sciences and a 2017 and 2018 Variety500 Honoree.